 In today's unpredictable world, people experience stressors all around them.
 When stress arises, both emotional and physiological changes can occur.
 These uncomfortable changes might include hormonal imbalances, poor quality of sleep, and even changes to the skin.
-Skin abscesses, also known as boils, are a stress-related skin condition that can occur in some instances.
+Skin abscesses, also known as boils, are caused by bacteria, but can become much worse with stress.

 The effects of stress can be painful.
-If you're experiencing stress boils, learn more about what they are, why they occur, and how to prevent them to find some relief.
+If you're experiencing boils made worse by stress, learn more about what they are, why they occur, and how to prevent them to find some relief.

 What Is a Boil?

-In medical settings, a boil is known as a furuncle.
+In medical settings, a boil is known as an abscess.
 It is a bacterial infection inside the surface of the skin.
-Typically, the infection that causes boils enters the body through oil glands or hair follicles.
+Typically, the infection that causes boils enters the body through oil glands, hair follicles, or abrasions.

 Can Stress Cause Boils?

 Stress may create an environment where boils can occur.
 Stress and boils are associated for several reasons.

 Stress can affect the body in many different ways.
 It can decrease a person's immune system, which leaves them more susceptible to infection.
 Stress can also make it more difficult to fight the infection.

 Stress also induces hormonal changes in the body, causing the skin to be more sensitive and reactive.
 This may lead to rashes, irritation, or itchiness on the skin.
 Scratching can cause the skin to break or tear, allowing bacteria to enter the body.
 This combination of circumstances can set up an environment where boils can occur.

 The NIH provides guidance for managing boils when they occur, and notes that they usually resolve on their own with a simple intervention.
 Once a boil appears, several treatment options might reduce the infection and help you to feel better.